What's up with Waldorf Education's tech approach?

 What’s the Waldorf Education approach to tech?

 WSRF has been a phone-free campus for over 30 years (since our founding in 1991).
 This means while many schools, including those in our local area are scrambling to figure out how to have a distraction-free environment, on our campus, this is the norm.
-Students are not allowed to have phones or smart devices on campus or use them at any pint during class time, eliminating potential distractions from tech.
-Plus: our lunch times, recess times and everything in between aro opportunities for connection for our students.
+Students do not have phones or smart devices on campus or nor do they use them at any point during class time or breaks, eliminating potential distractions from tech.
+Plus: our lunch times, recess times and everything in between are opportunities for connection for our students.
 Real conversations and real human interactions are the core of our campus life for students.

-Because we understand and believe technology and media are prevalent and important forces in the world today, we introduce our three-year Cyber Civics program starting in 6th grade.
+Because we deeply understand and believe technology and media are prevalent and important forces in the world today, we introduce our three-year Cyber Civics program starting in 6th grade.
 Students begin working with technology as a tool, while learning to question and navigate ethical, responsible technology use and media engagement.
+Our Middle School students can often be seen using laptops for research projects and building their typing and skills when it comes to navigating tech as a tool in our world.
+The cyber civic curriculum also brings in industry leaders and professionals to share a first hand and engaging perspective with our students on how technology and social media in particular, can impact human behavior.
+How do we work with it and build for the future?
+Our students are challenged to engage with tech intentionally and build longterm, helathy relationships with this critical tool.

 You can explore a full overview of our unique tech approach and find more resources on the page here.

-Ready to start a conversation around how our phone-free campus could support your family?
+Ready to start a conversation around how our phone-free campus and intentional approach to technology could support your family?